coxcore/react-loop-item/README.md

 import style from "./Tags.module.css";

-// if you already know about raw datas,
+// If you already know about raw datas,
 // define <Item> props formatter in this component. const Tags = ({ list }) => (
   <p className={style["p-style"]}>